rocket-pool/RPIPs/RPIPs/RPIP-24.md

 ### Current oDAO Responsibilities
 1. oDAO members MUST be informed voters on protocol update proposals
-1. The oDAO SHOULD actively communicate with the RP community at large
+1. The oDAO SHOULD actively communicate with the Rocket Pool community at large
     1. It is RECOMMENDED that the oDAO explain their votes, including the reasoning and due diligence behind them
-    1. It is RECOMMENDED that the oDAO have forums where they can discuss with the RP community at large (examples could be live town hall meetings, quarterly Q&A forum threads, etc)
+    1. It is RECOMMENDED that the oDAO have forums where they can discuss with the Rocket Pool community at large (examples could be live town hall meetings, quarterly Q&A forum threads, etc)
     1. The oDAO MAY or MAY NOT be available for day-to-day discussions (eg, on discord)
     1. Communication MAY be done at member or group level
 1. oDAO members SHOULD effectively fulfill oracle duties, including: